netoferraz/netoferraz/README.md

 `Some stuff about me:`

-- I'm a public employee work as **data scientist** 📈 at the [Brazilian National Agency of Petroleum, Natural Gas and Biofuels](http://www.anp.gov.br/).
+- I'm a public employee work as **data engineer** 📈 at the [Brazilian National Agency of Petroleum, Natural Gas and Biofuels](http://www.anp.gov.br/).
 - I'm part of the [PyData Brasília](https://www.meetup.com/pt-BR/PyData-Brasilia/) staff.
 - I'm very interested in the open data agenda, acting as an active voice inside the government, as well as an acting citizen working collecting, organizing, and share unstructured data to the society.
 - You can check some of my work at